Code Verification and Validation with PIL

 4. Create a PIL block for the Controller subsystem.

 a.
-Right click on Controller block in PIL, and go to C/C++ Code and select Deploy this subsystem to Hardware.
+Right click on Controller block in PIL, and go to C/C++ Code and select Build this subsystem.

 5. Run PIL simulation.